Louisiana BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you've never played on BetMGM before, it's easy to get started.
-You only need your computer or mobile device to sign up, plus a method of payment to make your first deposit.
-Just follow our link and the BetMGM site or app will guide you through the process.
+Never played on BetMGM before?
+Getting started is easy.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will guide you through the process.

-If you're wanting to wager on a game matchup today but want some help getting started, here's a quick rundown.
-Betting the moneyline, spread, and over/under are some of the most common ways to make bets.
+If you're looking to wager on a game matchup today but would like some help getting started, here's a quick primer.
+Wagering on the moneyline, spread, and over/under are some of the most common ways to place bets.
 A moneyline bet means that you think one of the teams will win the game.
 Pretty simple, right?
 If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.

-While it can be a bit more complicated, betting against the point spread can provide a bigger payout in certain situations.
+Although it can be a bit more complicated, betting against the point spread can offer a better payout in certain situations.
 If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
 But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the winning side of the bet.

-The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below a particular number when all is said and done.
+Wagering on the over/under, or point total, is a much easier way to bet.
+Just pick whether you think the combined score of both teams will be above or below a particular number at the end of the game.
+Let's say you bet $10 on the over, with odds of -110.
+You'd get back $19 if you pick correctly.

 - League: NFL